There are different processes for changing your course depending on the type of student you are and where you are in your course.

 Step 1 – Choose your course

 Choose your preferred course.
 If you are not confident you will be accepted into your preferred course, we recommend you list up to three preferences.
-Go to the courses and degrees website to browse courses.
+Go to the JCU Courses and Study website to browse courses.

 Step 2 – Meet pre-requisites

 Make sure you meet the pre-requisites of your course/s.
-You can find this information under the Apply now button for your preferred course on the courses and degrees website.
+You can find this information under the Apply now button for your preferred course on JCU Courses and Study website.

 Step 3 – Complete forms

-For all other courses, complete the undergraduate course transfer application and submit it to the Student Centre by the closing date.
-Make sure you complete the Advanced Standing (credit for previous study) section of this form to see if you are eligible to transfer credit into your new course.
+For all other courses, please download and complete the undergraduate course transfer application (PDF, 210 KB) and submit it to the JCU Student Centre by the relevant closing date.
+Make sure you complete the Advanced Standing (credit for previous study) section of this form to determine if you are eligible to transfer credit into your new course.

 Changing from one postgraduate program to another postgraduate program